ImageMagick/Usage-Markdown/crop/index.md

 [![\[IM Text\]](crop_miss_data.txt.gif)](crop_miss_data.txt)

-This 'missed' image is basically same as creating a "`null:`" image but with the original source images page or virtual canvas size set (but not its offset), and all other image meta-data, such as GIF animation timing delays.
+This 'missed' image is basically same as creating a "`null:`" image but with the original source image's page or virtual canvas size set (but not its offset), and all other image meta-data, such as GIF animation timing delays.
 The GIF disposal method however may be modified to ensure animations remain correct, after cropping.

 Basically you need to keep in mind that "`-crop`" and other similarly related operators can produce a special 'missed' image.